janpipek/g4application/README.md

 * g4 executable - this you will run
 * libg4Application.so shared library - you will need to link your plugins against this library (the aim is to remove this necessity)

+Environment variables (alternatively can be set as CMake variables):
+* G4APP_PATH - when you set this (optional), the built libraries and executable will be copied there.
+* G4APP_SOURCE_PATH - if you use the provided FindG4Application.cmake (when building your modules),
+    this path is used for searching libraries and include directories of g4application (required).

-Building tested on linux (Fedora Core 18, Scientific Linux 6.4), tests on other platforms are welcome.
+Building tested on Linux (Fedora Core 18, Scientific Linux 6.4), tests on other platforms are welcome.

 History & Motivation
 --------------------
-2010-2012 I was developing two similar models at a same time and I wanted them to share a lot of code.
+2010-2012: I was developing two similar models of Leksell Gamma Knife at a same time and I wanted them to share a lot of code.
 In the end, I made the application call the plugin instead of two application using the same library.